 7.5 Add Non-Adjacent Cells to Selection: Ctrl + Click

-If you need to select cells that are distant from each other but you need to select them simultaneously, then press Ctrl + Click for each cell and apply your action.
+To select non-adjacent cells, press Ctrl + Click for each cell and apply your action.

 7.6 Move Right Between Non-Adjacent Selections: Ctrl + Alt + →